micmejia/bible-dump/NKJV/Jeremiah/Jer 36.md

 Now it happened, when they had heard all the words, that they looked in fear from one to another, and said to Baruch, "We will surely tell the king of all these words."

 ###### 17
-And they asked Baruch, saying, "Tell us now, how did you write all these words--[^d]at his instruction?"
+And they asked Baruch, saying, "Tell us now, how did you write all these words--at his instruction?"

 ###### 18
 So Baruch answered them, "He proclaimed with his mouth all these words to me, and I wrote _them_ with ink in the book."